-This article about how to open a UK bank account for students was updated by the Great British Mag content team on 21 August 2020.
+This article was updated by the Great British Mag content team on 21 September 2021

 As an international student one of the most important things you will need to sort out is opening a UK bank account.
 This can sometimes be a lengthy and complicated process so here are the things you will need to understand to get this off your “to do list” fast!

 Why can’t I continue using my bank account from home?

 You can use your bank account from home but you will face some limitations and extra costs because all your purchases will be seen as international transactions.
 You will also not be able to get your salary paid into that account if you choose to work part time, and you will not be able to set up things like direct debits if you take out a phone contract in the UK.

 However, your bank may have an international arm or a partnership with a UK bank, so its worth asking your current bank what options are open to you.

 Why should I open a UK bank account?

 There are many benefits to opening a UK bank account, including:

 - You won’t be charged currency conversion fees every time you withdraw money

 - You’ll be issued with a debit card, which you can use everywhere instead of cash